 Resisting Arrest or Assaulting a Peace Officer

-Resisting arrest or assaulting a peace officer is one of the quickest ways to get a ride to jail, if not seriously (even fatally) wounded.
+The Santa Barbara resisting arrest lawyer at the Law Offices of William C. Makler has experience with these types of cases.
+Resisting arrest or assaulting a peace officer is one of the quickest ways to get a ride to jail, seriously (or even fatally) wounded.
 If you or a loved one finds themselves in this situation, hiring an attorney experienced in this realm is essential.

 What is Resisting Arrest or Battery on a Police Officer?